cabrinha/cabrinha.github.io/_posts/2017-07-29-Poisoned-Summer.md

-# The Mechanical Keyboard Community
+---
+layout: post
+title: Poisoned Summer
+---

 Collecting artisan keycaps has become a bit of a hobby of mine recently.
 In this post, I aim to educate readers on some light history of this somewhat niche community before showcasing the most recent "Poisoned Summer" Nightcaps sales by Eat The Food.
 <!--more-->
+# The Mechanical Keyboard Community

 ![Poisoned Summer](http://i.imgur.com/pf5F64p.jpg)

 ## /r/MK